My process balances intention and hands-on exploration, allowing clay to guide me

-I work with buff, speckled, white, and earthy red stonewares, sometimes incorporating wild clay, found sand, or coffee grounds.
-My clay is wheel-thrown or hand built, then trimmed and detailed to develop surface patterns and textures.
+I work with speckled, white, and earthy-red stonewares, sometimes incorporating wild clay, sand from a favorite beach, or my old coffee grounds.
+Clay work is wheel-thrown or hand built, then trimmed and detailed to develop surface patterns and textures.
 I mix my own glazes and slips, using oxides to achieve natural earth-tones and subtle variations.

 All pieces are twice-fired in my electric kiln, first to bisque and then to glaze-fire at cone 6 (about 2,200°F), transforming the clay and glazes into durable, one-of-a-kind ceramic treasures.

-Making a base… a jar or a teapot in mind.
+A quick look: Making a base… I have a jar or teapot in mind.

 Image Transfers on Clay, January 2026